 So should you consider combining Unity with Flutter instead of creating the whole app in Unity?

-According to Clutch, for today’s date, 471 firms are offering Unity Development, and 2230 firms are offering Flutter Development.
+First of all, according to Clutch, as of today, 263 firms are offering Unity Development, and 1350 firms are offering Flutter Development.

 So, the answer is: Yes, you should!
 But how does it work?

 Flutter directly communicates with native Android/iOS source code.
 You can display entire Unity screens or their fragments in your Flutter application at any time.
-It means that you can have all your product designed as an application, but when it’s needed, you can launch your user a fully functional 2D/3D game.
+This means that you can have most of your product designed as an application, but when it’s needed, you can launch your fully functional games, animation, or 3D Models.

 Scenario 1 – WEB3 Game